victormusembi11/react-tanstack-query/README.md

 - A mutation is typically used to create, update or delete data.

 - A mutation is not read-only, meaning that it modifies the data on the server.

+## useQuery

+- The `useQuery` hook is used to fetch data from an API and store it in a cache.

+### QueryFn

+- A queryFn is a function that is used to fetch data from an API.

+- If an error occurs while fetching the data, the queryFn should throw an error, which will be caught by React Query and stored in the cache.

+- It retries the queryFn a few times before giving up.